EmiltonGH/exploratory-data-analysis---online-shopping-in-retail448/README.md

    - SQLalchemy

 ## File structure of the project
-   - Setup GitHub
+   - Setup GitHub:
      We will use GitHub to track changes to our code and save them online in a GitHub repo.

-   - db_utils.py
+   - db_utils.py:
      This Python script contain our code to extract the data from the database.Within the script,we create a       new class called RDSDatabaseConnector.
 This class will contain the methods which we will use to extract       data from the RDS database.

-   - credentials.yaml
+   - credentials.yaml:
      Created this file to store the database credentials.Added this file to our .gitignore file in our           repository, as we don't want our credentials being pushed to GitHub for security reasons.

-   - customer_activity.csv
+   - customer_activity.csv:
      The data is stored in a table called customer_activity.

-   - DataTransform.py
+   - DataTransform.py:
      If there are columns should be converted into a different format, a DataTransform class to handle these       conversions.
 Within the DataTransform class we add methods which we can apply to our DataFrame columns        to perform any required conversions.

+   - DataFrameInfo.py:
+     After converting our columns to a more appropriate format, we develop a class to extract information         from the DataFrame and its columns.
+Created a DataFrameInfo class which will contain methods that            generate useful information about our DataFrame.

+   - plottingdata.py:
+     An important EDA task is to impute or remove missing values from the dataset.
+Missing values can occur       due to a variety of reasons such as data entry errors or incomplete information.
+     We create two classes at this stage:
+     A Plotter class to visualise insights from the data A DataFrameTransformclass to perform EDA transformations on your data

+   - Skewed_columns.py:
+     Skewed data can lead to biased models and inaccurate results, so it's important to address this issue      before proceeding with any analysis.
+     Firstly we need to identify the skewed columns in the data.
+This can be done using standard Pandas           methods.
+We then need to determine a threshold for the skewness of the data, over which a column will        be considered skewed.
+We should also visualise the data using your Plotter class to analyse the skew.
+     Once the skewed columns are identified, we should perform transformations on these columns to determine      which transformation results in the biggest reduction in skew.
+We created the the method to transform        the columns in our DateFrameTransform class.

+   - remove_outliers.py:
+     Removing outliers from the dataset will improve the quality and accuracy of the analysis as outliers         can distort the analysis results.
+First we identify the outliers and then use a method to remove them.
+     First visualise our data using our Plotter class to determine if the columns contain outliers.
+     Once identified use a method to transform or remove the outliers from the dataset.
+With the outliers         transformed/removed re-visualise our data with our Plotter class to check that the outliers have been      correctly removed.

+   - dropping_overly_correlated_columns.py:
+     Highly correlated columns in a dataset can lead to multicollinearity issues, which can affect the           accuracy and interpretability of models built on the data.
+We will identify highly correlated columns       and remove them to improve the quality of the data.
+     First compute the correlation matrix for the dataset and visualise it.Then identify which columns are        highly correlated.
+We need to decide on a correlation threshold and to remove all columns above this         threshold.

-   - DataFrameInfo.py
+   - customers_doing.py:
+     Our manager would like a general overview of the performance of the website.We use pandas to find the      answers for the following questions answered:
+     Are sales proportionally happening more on weekends?
+     Which regions are generating the most revenue currently?
+     Is there any particular website traffic that stands out when generating sales?
+     What percentage of time is spent on the website performing administrative/product or informational      related tasks?
+     Are there any informational/administrative tasks which users spend time doing most?
+     What is the breakdown of months making the most sales?

 ## Table columns
    Below columns of the database to help you understand their meaning.